CIA: history and current situation. Central Intelligence Agency (CIA) overview

 Structure of the Central Intelligence Agency

-As already mentioned, unlike the heads of other American intelligence agencies, the director of the CIA is directly subordinate to the President of the United States and at the same time is the director of central intelligence, i.e. heads the US Intelligence Community and coordinates the intelligence activities of its constituent agencies.
+As already mentioned, unlike the heads of other American intelligence agencies, the director of the CIA is directly subordinate to the President of the United States and at the same time is the director of central intelligence, i.e. heads the US Intelligence Community and coordinates the intelligence activities of its member agencies.

-Since the director of the CIA is also head of central intelligence, his direct reports fall into two categories.
-Some of them are the top leaders of the CIA, the other part are the heads of the Intelligence Community structures, who are not CIA employees.
-The latter have already been mentioned in the chapter on the Intelligence Community.
+Since the CIA director also heads central intelligence, his direct subordinates are divided into two categories.
+Some of them are senior leaders of the CIA, the other part are heads of structures of the Intelligence Community, who are not CIA employees.
+The latter have already been discussed in the chapter on the Intelligence Community.

 In addition to the director and first deputy, the leadership of the Central Intelligence Agency includes: